guardian/contributions-ticker-calculator/README.md

 The stack defines a cloudwatch event for each campaign.
 The event is scheduled for every 15 minutes.
 Outside of campaigns, the schedule can be disabled manually from the AWS console.

 The ticker config is loaded by the lambda from Parameter Store (key: `/ticker-calculator/{STAGE}/ticker-config`).
-This file contains config for each campaign [./src/ticker.conf.json](see example).
+The [example file](./src/ticker.conf.json) contains config for each campaign.

+Setting up a new ticker campaign typically consists of manually setting the dates and goal amount in this Parameter Store config.

 ### Data